syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### fields.title `string`
 {:#members:fields-title}

-TitleField has been Mapped to field in datasource for title content.
-If titlefield specified , card expand/collapse will be enabled with header and content section
+Title Field has been Mapped to field in datasource for title content.
+If title field specified , card expand/collapse will be enabled with header and content section

 #### Default Value: